Phased retirement and defined contribution plans

 A helpful example...

-You are 56 years old and you reach an agreement with your employer to receive a phased retirement benefit.
-The amount credited to your account as at 31 December 2013 is 100 000 $.
+Daniel, aged 56, reaches an agreement with his employer to receive a phased retirement benefit.
+The amount credited to his account as at 31 December 2021 is $250 000.

 If you are still an active member, are less than 10 years from the normal retirement age (for example, you are at least age 55 if the normal retirement age is 65) and reach an agreement with your employer to reduce your work hours, you can receive a payment from your pension plan to offset your loss of income.